degensprotocol/degens-contract/docs/protocol.md

 ## Implied Probability

 Each match may be valued at an integer **price** from 0 to 1e9 (1,000,000,000, or 1 american billion).
-This corresponds to the **odds** in traditional sports betting, since it reflects the perceived chances that an outcome will occur, and therefore the amount that a trader will need to risk to earn a given amount.
+This corresponds to the **odds** in traditional sports betting, since it reflects the perceived chances that an outcome will occur, and therefore the amount that a trader should risk to earn a given amount.

-When it is finalized, either the outcome will have been found to be true, in which case the contract will be finalized at a price of 1 billion, or it will have been found to be false, in which case it will be finalized at a price of 0.
+When a match is finalized, either the outcome will have been found to be true, in which case the contract will be finalized at a price of 1e9, or it will have been found to be false, in which case it will be finalized at a price of 0.
 Prior to finalization, market participants can choose to value a contract at prices in the range between 0 and 1 billion.

-This range from 0 to 1 billion is chosen so it is easy to map to probability.
+This range from 0 to 1e9 is chosen so it is easy to map to probability.
 To do so, scale the price by dividing it by 1e9.

 Odds in this format are called **implied probability** odds and can easily be converted to [more conventional odds representations](#odds-conversion).

-While 1e9 provides a very large granularity for prices, providers may require prices for orders it accepts to be less granular.
-For example, they may require that prices are increments of 0.1.
+While 1e9 provides a very large granularity for prices, providers may require orders they post on their orderbooks to have less granular prices.
+For example, they may require that prices are integer multiples of 0.1.

 ## Bid-Ask Spread